 Sorting your car insurance

-Car insurance costs for newly qualified drivers are generally quite high so, as you can imagine, they can be even higher if you’ve not passed your test as you are a greater risk on the roads.
+Car insurance costs for newly qualified drivers are generally quite high so , they can be even higher if you’ve not passed your test as you are a greater risk on the roads.

 But the good news is, you can keep the cost of your cover down in a number of ways.
-The most obvious is to take your lessons with a professional driving school as you won’t have to take out car insurance as you will be covered on your instructor’s policy.
+Taking your driving lessons with a professional driving school, for example, can help as you won’t have to take out car insurance as you will be covered on your instructor’s policy.

 Any fuel costs and road tax fees will also be covered in the tuition fees.
 This means that even if lessons seem expensive, they could actually be a good way to cut down initial driving costs.